-The Long Range Transportation Plan addresses all modes of transportation associated with streets and highways, public transportation, bicycles, pedestrians, rail, air, maritime, and freight and goods movement and supports integration between these modes.
-The Plan consists of a Regional air quality conformity determination that demonstrates that transportation plans, programs, and projects identified in this Plan do not exceed the budget for mobile emissions established by the EPA for the Knoxville Region.
+The Long Range Transportation Plan Update addresses all modes of transportation associated with streets and highways, public transportation, bicycles, pedestrians, rail, air, maritime, and freight and goods movement and supports integration between these modes.
+The plan consists of a regional air quality conformity determination that demonstrates that transportation plans, programs, and projects identified in this plan do not exceed the budget for mobile emissions established by the EPA for the Knoxville Region.
 Also included are strategies to reduce congestion, promote transportation demand management, and maximize efficiency of the existing transportation system.
-The Plan is fiscally constrained showing that projected revenue sources for the TPO will be able to support and sustain the cost of the proposed transportation system.
-Transportation plans, programs, and projects identified in this Plan are implemented through the Transportation Improvement Program (TIP) that includes a two year program for funding that the TPO continuously updates.
+The plan is fiscally constrained showing that projected revenue sources for the TPO will be able to support and sustain the cost of the proposed transportation system.
+Transportation plans, programs, and projects identified in this plan are implemented through the Transportation Improvement Program (TIP) that includes a four-year program for funding that the TPO continuously updates.
 Plans, programs, and projects cannot be included in the TIP and thus considered for federal funding dollars unless they are included in the Long Range Transportation Plan.

 On April 5, 2005, the U.S. Environmental Protection Agency designated the counties of Anderson, Blount, Knox, Loudon, and a portion of Roane in non-attainment of the standard for fine particulate matter (PM 2.5).
-Federal transportation planning regulations require that the existing 2005-2030 Knoxville Regional Long Range Transportation Plan, which was adopted for the Knoxville Ozone Non-Attainment Area in April 2005, be updated by April 5, 2006 to show air quality conformity determination for PM 2.5 standards and to plan for new non-attainment areas not included in the original Plan.

-As a result of the PM 2.5 designation, the TPO updated the LRTP in 2006, expanding the TPO Study Area to include that portion of Roane County not included in the original Plan.
-The air quality conformity determination for the new PM 2.5 standards was performed by the TPO for those areas in non-attainment for PM 2.5.
+As a result of the PM 2.5 designation, the TPO updated the LRTP in 2006, expanding the TPO Study Area to include that portion of Roane County not included in the original plan.
+The TPO performed air quality conformity determination for the new PM 2.5 standards for those areas in nonattainment.

-Since the LRTP update was required, the TPO solicited member jurisdictions for changes, additions, and/or deletions to projects in the Plan.
-Sixty new projects were added to the Plan, two projects were deleted, and several projects were modified.
+Since the LRTP update was required, the TPO solicited member jurisdictions for changes, additions, and/or deletions to projects in the plan.
+Sixty new projects were added to the plan, two projects were deleted, and several projects were modified.
 Most of the projects added to the plan were the SAFETEA-LU Congressional Earmark projects and projects from Blount, Jefferson, and Roane counties.
 These changes are included in the Streets and Highways sections of Chapters IV and V of the updated LRTP.
 Given that changes were made to highway projects in counties designated non-attainment for ground level ozone, the TPO had to reassess the air quality conformity analysis for ozone.